-This account pertains to miscellaneous income earned from forfeitures and penalties charged to tenants for late payments, interest income, and others.
-Other income amounted to \$\frac{1}{2}89.97\$ million in 2023, \$\frac{1}{2}42.63\$ million in 2022 and \$\frac{1}{2}0.28\$ million in 2021.
+This account primarily consists of miscellaneous income earned from forfeitures and penalties charged to tenants for late payments and interest income.
+Other income amounted to P176.22 million in 2024, P89.97 million in 2023 and P42.63 million in 2022.